CDCgov/BART-Survival/README.md

 For users familiar with causal inference literature, these partial dependence functions are similar to the g-estimation and counterfactual outcomes methods common to the causal inference field.

-In addition to providing point estimates, the `BART-Survival` naturally generates bayesian credible intervals as a product of the posterior predictive distribution.
+In addition to providing point estimates, the `BART-Survival` naturally generates Bayesian credible intervals as a product of the posterior predictive distribution.
 The credible intervals can provide useful measure of uncertainty and allows for bayesian variants of hypothesis testing and statistical inference to be made on the estimates.

 #### Summary